 It is important to take sufficient scans of an area as to minimize “shadows” where you need information.
 Since the laser uses line of sight there will always be “shadows” behind objects from the perspective of the scanner.
 Multiple scans are stitched together and overlapping information reduces the “shadows”.

 This technology is growing and has many applications.
-Self-driving cars utilize lidar to self-navigate.
-Powerful aircraft lidar systems create extremely accurate land models.
-What ever your need may be, this technology has revolutionized model creations and can be used in ways we haven’t thought of yet.
+For example, self-driving cars utilize lidar to self-navigate, while powerful aircrafts use lidar to create extremely accurate land models.
+What ever your needs may be, this technology has revolutionized model creations and can be used in ways we haven’t thought of yet.

-Please reach out to us if you are interested in viewing a model so we can you a sample.
+Please reach out to us if you are interested in viewing a model so that we can send you a sample.
 For many projects these scanners save money, increase productivity, and eliminate errors.
 Let Ingenium Design create your next 3D model using their laser scanning technology.

 At Ingenium Design we put a lot of emphasis on 3D modeling.
 We can not express enough that “out of sight, out of mind” really represents a lack of clear communication.
 A 3D model clearly communicates to all the engineering disciplines, designers, fabricators, contractors and the end user what the final product should look like.
 We understand that not everyone involved in a project has the time or know-how to study and understand all the engineering drawings for each discipline.
 The 3D model presents the information in a clear way and is really our primary communication tool during the design process.
 Once the 3D model is defined well enough to communicate the information critical to the project, then engineering drawings are made.